A Note on Sources and Methodology

 | Explicit LGBTQ+ inclusion in commissioning policy | LGBTQ+ artists are named explicitly in the MME’s commissioning and acquisition policy.
 The minimum 50% women artists commitment established in Designed to Fail is a floor that applies across all axes of the series’ framework — including LGBTQ+ identity, race, disability, and self-taught practice.
 These are not separate programs.
 They are the same commitment applied consistently. |

 | No identity disclosure requirements | No artist or student at the MME will be required to disclose LGBTQ+ identity, disability status, or any other personal characteristic as a condition of participation, exhibition, commissioning, or scholarship eligibility.
-The institution collects demographic data for its annual Equity Report; participation in that data collection is voluntary and anonymized. |
+The institution collects demographic data for its annual Equity and Accountability Report; participation in that data collection is voluntary and anonymized. |

 | Lisbon as the strongest available jurisdiction — named as such | The MME’s location in Portugal is an institutional response to the closure of the American institutional context for trans-inclusive programming.
 The museum will say this plainly in its public communications, including acknowledging the March 2026 parliamentary vote and the ongoing legislative process.
 Trans visibility is not “improper ideology.”
 It is art history.
 The MME was founded to exist in a jurisdiction where that can be stated — and where the constitutional floor, even under political pressure, remains higher than the U.S. federal baseline in 2026. |

 | Public advocacy against defunding of queer arts organizations | The MME will publish an annual statement on the state of LGBTQ+ arts funding, documenting specific grant revocations, exhibition cancellations, and legislative actions targeting queer cultural institutions — in the US and in Portugal.
-This is an extension of the annual Equity Report established in Designed to Fail.
+This is an extension of the annual Equity and Accountability Report established in Designed to Fail.
 The MME will not be silent about what is happening in either country. |

 | The school as counter-institution | The MME’s vocational training program explicitly includes professional development: CV writing, pricing, grant applications, contract literacy, and arts business fundamentals.
 For LGBTQ+ artists in particular, who face compounding wage gaps documented in Designed to Fail Section 2.4, the ability to sustain a practice without institutional dependence is a protective mechanism.
 The school teaches self-sufficiency as a survival strategy, not merely a career option. |

 | The Anatomy Set in Stone exhibition policy | The Anatomy Set in Stone series will be exhibited with interpretive materials that document the Eustachi historical record accurately: the plates’ creation c.
 1552, their loss in the Vatican, their posthumous 1714 publication.
-The absence of female anatomy from the record will be named as part of the exhibition’s interpretive argument.
-The absence is not a liability.
+The marginality of female anatomy in that record — present only as the reproductive exception in an atlas built overwhelmingly around the male body as default — will be named as part of the exhibition’s interpretive argument.
+That imbalance is not a liability.
 It is the evidence. |

 Conclusion: The Argument for Lisbon